gaperton/Type-R/docs/index.md

 ## Overview

 Type-R is the JS model framework helping to define and manage the complex application state as a combination of reusable parts.
-Type-R cover the needs of business logic and data layers in 3-tier application architecture, provinding the presentation layer with the unified technique to handle the UI and domain state.
-Type-R data structures looks and feels (and, in some aspects, behaves) more like classes in the statically typed languages.
+Type-R cover the needs of business logic and data layers in 3-tier application architecture, providing the presentation layer with the unified technique to handle the UI and domain state.
+Type-R data structures look and feel (and, in some aspects, behaves) more like classes in the statically typed languages.

 Type-R in unopinionated on the way how an application state should be managed ("single source of truth" or "distributed state").
-It can support all approaches equally well being not dependent on singletons and having the powerful capabilities for state synchronization.
+It can support all approaches equally well being not dependent on singletons and having powerful capabilities for state synchronization.

 ![overview](images/3-layer-client.png)